Search RHCG Website

 Recommendations:

-All infants and children should be assessed as to whether they require this ‘standard’ oral hygiene or whether they have additional problems or requirements not on this guideline.14,15 Please refer to the accompanying oral assessment chart and the problem solving guides.
+All infants and children should be assessed as to whether they require this ‘standard’ oral hygiene or whether they have additional problems or requirements not on this guideline.14,16 Please refer to the accompanying oral assessment chart and the problem solving guides.

 Ideally a complete oral assessment should be done once a shift (12 hourly) with a quick assessment each time oral hygiene is to be given.14,20,28

 Frequency of oral hygiene can be more important than either the tools or cleansing solutions used.
-To moisten and freshen the mouth and prevent oral mucositis, oral hygiene should be carried out 4 hourly.9This should be increased in frequency (2-4 hourly) in those infants/children at higher risk of mucositis (E.g. chemotherapy, neuromuscular blockade).9 Tooth brushing with a fluoride toothpaste (strength indicated by age and dentition) should be carried out 12 hourly.18,19
+To moisten and freshen the mouth and prevent oral mucositis, oral hygiene should be carried out 4 hourly.This should be increased in frequency (2-4 hourly) in those infants/children at higher risk of mucositis (E.g. chemotherapy, neuromuscular blockade).9 Tooth brushing with a fluoride toothpaste (strength indicated by age and dentition) should be carried out 12 hourly.18,19

 Precautions:

 This nursing procedural guideline is intended for infants and children in Paediatric critical care requiring ‘standard’ oral hygiene.
 A number of infants and children may have additional oral problems that require adapting this oral hygiene procedural guideline.
 For instance, if the infant or child is immunosuppressed, or has an oral infection.
 In these cases medication or medicated mouth washes or gels may be required.
 These should always be prescribed by a doctor or advanced nurse practitioner.
+Additionally, Yellow Soft Paraffin can be flammable, therefore it is essential that it is not used when there is a risk of coming into contact with an open flame.

 Appendix 1: oral hygiene assessment tool and care pathway